 Austin then climbed down and drenched everyone in beer.
 Watching both Shane McMahon and his father slipping and falling as they attempted to get up, and The Rock, the World Heavyweight champion, squirming like a fish was one of the funniest segments produced by WWE!

-On April 1, 2001, in what has been dubbed “The End of an Era” at WrestleMania 17, Austin was defending his WWE World Heavyweight Championship in a no disqualification against match against The Rock in Houston, Texas, which was only two hours away from Austin’s hometown of Victoria.
+On April 1, 2001, in what has been dubbed “The End of an Era” at WrestleMania 17, Austin faced champion The Rock in a no disqualification against match in Houston, Texas, which was only two hours away from Austin’s hometown of Victoria.

 The truth about the Austin and McMahon feud revealed